camunda/camunda-modeler/README.md

 ## Building the Application

 Build the app in a Posix environment.
 On Windows that is Git Bash or WSL.
-Make sure you have installed all the [necessary tools](https://github.com/nodejs/node-gyp#installation) to install and compile Node.js C++ addons.
+Make sure you have installed all the [necessary tools](https://github.com/nodejs/node-gyp#installation) to install and compile Node.js and C++ addons.

 ```sh
 # checkout a tag